erictt/computer-science-learning/source/_posts/cs6210/lesson-05.md

     - $𝑁 − 1$ acknowledge messages.
     - $𝑁 − 1$ unlock messages.
 * Can we do better?
-    - If a process $𝑖$ lock request precedes another process $𝑗$ request in the queue, we can defer the acknowledgement of $𝑖$ and use the unlock message itself as an acknowledgement for $𝑗$.
+    - If a process $𝑖$ lock request precedes another process $𝑗$ lock request in the queue, we can defer the acknowledgement of $𝑖$ and use the unlock message itself as an acknowledgement for $𝑗$.
         - combine with unlock => $2(N-1)$

 ### Lamport Physical Clock: